LIMUNIMI/ASMD/README.md

 ground truth file contains only one isntrument in a dictionary with the following structure:
 1. `non_aligned`:
-    1. `onsets`: onsets in quarter notation
+    1. `onsets`: onsets in seconds at 20 bpm
-    2. `offsets`: offsets in quarter notation
+    2. `offsets`: offsets in seconds at 20 bpm
     3. `pitches`: list of midi pitches in onset ascending order
     4. `note`: list of note names in onsets ascending order
     5. `velocities`: list of velocities in onsets ascending order